mestela/schwung-impressive-chords/README.md

-# Expressive Chords for Schwung
+# Impressive Chords for Schwung

-This is a MIDI FX module for Schwung that generates expressive chords with strumming, tilt, and articulation controls.
+This is a MIDI FX module for Schwung that generates ~~ex~~impressive chords with strumming, tilt, and articulation controls.
+It's a port of Expressive Chords, a M4L device for Ableton Live.

 ## Installation